jannikmi/life-compendion/README.md

 ### System Thinking

+Input, Control input, Output.

+Complete.

 ### Concept of Stability

+The importance of control and correction mechanisms.
+Wherever these measures are missing, inefficiencies and faults evolve.
+Example: ministry of statistics. wants to be seen as trustworthy. objections will be discredited. the ministry is not well controlled. the quality of the statistics is at risk.

+"No plaintiff, no judge." -> control mechanisms fail of

+Importance of encouraging error correction.
+Whistle Blowing!

+Can internal only control mechanisms be sufficient?

+Concept: Division of powers

 ## How to get to the truth?

+Can something be taken for granted?
+What can be taken for granted?
+Logic, Predicate Logic, ...
+Math?

+Fuzziness

 keep the currently most suitable mental model
 [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor): choose the most simple explanation stay open-minded, change as soon as necessary

 ## Practical Knowledge: